telerik/xamarin-forms-docs/nativecontrols/ios/datasource/data-shaping.md

 position: 4
 ---

-# DataSource: Data Shaping Operations
+## DataSource for Xamarin.iOS: Data Shaping Operations

-<code>TKDataSource</code> supports a full range of data shaping operations with APIs specific for your scenario.
+<code>TLKDataSource</code> supports a full range of data shaping operations with APIs specific for your scenario.

 The simplest way to shape your data is to use the block API.
 Just specify the block function responsible for the data operation: